luke-who/advanced-hpc-lbm/README.md

 4.Set Environment variables `OMP_NUM_THREADS=28` in environment

+***Note any one of these methods will override another when used together, depending on the order of execution***

 ## Checking results

 An automated result checking function is provided that requires you to load a particular Python module (`module load languages/anaconda2/5.0.1`).
 Running `make check` will check the output file (average velocities and final state) against some reference results.
 By default, it should look something like this: